QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

     plot_means()

-Here we've increased :math:`n` to 1000, but the sequence still shows no sign of converging
+Here we've increased :math:`n` to 1000, but the sequence still shows no sign of converging.

 Will convergence become visible if we take :math:`n` even larger?

-The answer is no
+The answer is no.

 To see this, recall that the `characteristic function <https://en.wikipedia.org/wiki/Characteristic_function_%28probability_theory%29>`_ of the Cauchy distribution is